OpenEdition/mets.openedition/README.md

 # METS OpenEdition Schema

-This Git project contains METS schema versions used by the OpenEdition Books and Revues.org platforms.
+This Git project contains METS schema versions used by the OpenEdition Books and OpenEdition Journals platforms.

 When validating an XML file against this schema, you can use the Schema locally on your machine, or the schema published here:  http://lodel.org/ns (see the /doc directory for an example schema declaration in the XML file).